-Board applications also require an applicant who has a drug or alcohol problem provide to the Board a copy of all treatment records.
+Board applications also require an applicant who has substance use and / or mental health disorder provide to the Board a copy of all treatment records.
 The applicant must sign a release with the treatment provider and have the documents sent directly from the provider to the Board office.
 A letter of explanation from the applicant must also be provided with this information.
-This letter should explain the applicant's history of use/abuse of drugs and/or alcohol and his/her progress since treatment.
+This letter should explain the applicant's history of use/abuse of drugs and/or alcohol and treatment for the condition(s) as well as any maintenance medications prescribed.
+Also, information as to the progress since treatment was completed.

 The Board may issue a license under probationary conditions, which could include, direct supervision, random drug screens, employer reporting, counselor reporting and other necessary monitoring requirements.
 Further, the Board may deny licensure until certain requirements are met.
 The law allows the Board to require applicants to submit to a physical or psychological examination and to have the results of the examination provided directly to the Board.
 Refusal to submit to an examination when required will result in the application being denied.
-Applicants who qualify may be referred to the Board's Alternative to Discipline Program.